 Mr. Cooper, in his report, declared that he analyzed population and geographic data from the Decennial Census and the American Community Survey ("ACS").
 PX 1, Ex.
 B. He also used the geographic information system software package called Maptitude for Redistricting ("Maptitude") and the geographic boundary files in Maptitude (created by the U.S. Census).
 Id.
 He evaluated incumbent addresses, Georgia's current and historical legislative plans, Georgia's 2000 House, Senate, and Congressional Plans.
 Id.
-The Court notes that Mr. Cooper was able to review the Enacted Congressional Plan's compactness scores when he was drawing his Illustrative Congressional Plans.
+The Court notes that Mr. Cooper was able to review the Enacted Congressional Plans.
 Id.